 - Recipe TypeAppetizer

-Manzanita Brewing Company's Blonde is a kolsch-style ale with light hoppiness and a clean, crisp character that pairs well with more subtle flavors like those in fresh herbs and the crispy crust of these crab-stuffed wontons.
+Manzanita Brewing Co.'s Blonde has a light hoppiness and a clean, crisp character that pairs well with more subtle flavors like those in fresh herbs and the crispy crust of these crab wontons.

 - 5 cloves garlic, chopped